Meet the Wood County Educational Service Center Leadership Team

 Graduate of Franklin University, Business Administration Major

-Wood County ESC is focused on maintaining the highest level of financial integrity with its customers.
-To achieve this goal, Ms. Fernbaugh and her staff are committed to providing quality financial audits.
-During her tenure, all financial audits performed by the Auditor of State's Office have been void of any findings or citations.
+During Ms. Fernbaugh's tenure, all financial audits performed by the Auditor of State's Office have been void of any findings or citations.
 Ms. Fernbaugh and her staff have received the Ohio Auditor of State Award for exemplary financial reporting every year since the award's inception in fiscal year 2010.

 Ms. Fernbaugh is very active in many professional organizations and serves on numerous state and local committees.
 She received the 2003 Distinguished Alumni Award from Northwest State Community College and was the recipient of the Herbert D. Brum Scholarship award presented by the Ohio Association of School Business Officials.
 Ms. Fernbaugh also received the Frederick Hill Scholarship awarded by the Association of School Business Officials International.
 In addition, Ms. Fernbaugh received the designation of Registered School Business Official from the Association of School Business Officials International.